hashtag-squirrel/in-the-meowment/README.md

 I originally planned to use it for other headings as well, but decided against it after the first styling, since it was a little overwhelming.

 For all other text, I chose the font Ubuntu from [Google Fonts](https://fonts.google.com/), since it fit well with Meows and fit my initial idea about the font.

+#### Consistency

+In order to keep a consistent look throughout all pages of the site, there are recurring design elements on every page.

+- All boxes that don't stretch over the whole width of the screen have rounded borders with 10px
+- Circles and rounded boxes show up in different parts of the page
+- All borders used throughout the page have a consistent thickness of 2px
+- Margins were mostly kept at two sizes of 15px and 30px

+#### Images

+The imagery used throughout the site was chosen to match the theme of the site and features cats, coffee or both in the same image.

+The hero images were chosen to match the specific content of the page they are displayed on.
+The images in the gallery are supposed to give a good impression of what a stay at the cafe can be like, showing people cuddling cats and cats hanging out in cozy settings, as well as showing drinks and cafe scenery.

+The images of people holding or cuddling cats were added specifically to make a visitor more likely to picture themselves coming to the cafe and holding or cuddling a cat and thus making it more likely for them to visit.

+Most images were taken from free stock image pages and are credited in detail [here](#credits).
+The images of the Gigi and Klaire belong to myself and the images of Nika and Nova were kindly donated by our neighbours who would like to remain anonymous.

 ## Features